prashantcmo/addmore/README.md

 # Bootstrap based add more functionality

-## jQuery Add More and Remove button for your input field with simple interface
+## jQuery Add More and Remove button for your input field with simple interface for use